-Nor many years ago an eminent microscopist received a communication inquiring whether, if a minute portion of dried skin were submitted to him, he could determine it to be human skin or not.
-He replied that he thought he could.
-Accordingly a very minute fragment was forwarded to him, somewhat resembling what might be torn from the surface of an old trunk, withall the hair rubbed off.
+Not many years ago an eminent microscopist received a communication inquiring whether, if a minute portion of dried skin were submitted to him, he could determine it to be human skin or not.
+He replied, that he thought he could.
+Accordingly a very minute fragment was forwarded to him, somewhat resembling what might be torn from the surface of an old trunk, with all the hair rubbed off.

-The professor brought his microscope to bear upon it, and presently found some fine hairs scattered over the surface; which, after carefully examining them, he pronounced with confidence to be human hairs, and such as grew on the naked parts of the body; and declared the person who had owned them to have been of a fair complexion.
+The professor brought his microscope to bear upon it, and presently found some fine hairs scattered over the surface; after carefully examining which, he pronounced with confidence that they were human hairs, and such as grew on the naked parts of the body; and still further, that the person who had owned them was of a fair complexion.

-This was a very interesting decision, because the fragment of skin was taken from the door of an old church in Yorkshire; in the vicinity of which a tradition is preserved, that, about a thousand years ago, a Danish robber had violated this church, and, having been taken, had been condemned to be flayed, and his skin nailed to the churchdoor, as a terror to evil-doers.
-The action of the weather and other causes had long ago removed all traces of the stretched and dried skin, except that, from under the edges of the broad-headed nails with which the door was studded, fragments still peeped out.
-It was one of those atoms, obtained by drawing one of the old nails, that was now subjected to microscopical scrutiny; and it was interesting to find that the wonder-showing tube could confirm the tradition with the utmost certainty; not only in the general fact, that it was really the skin of man, but in the special fact of the race to which that man belonged, viz., one with fair complexion and light hair, such as the Danes are well known to possess.
+This was a very interesting decision, because the fragment of skin was taken from the door of an old church in Yorkshire; in the vicinity of which a tradition is preserved, that about a thousand years ago a Danish robber had violated this church, and having been taken, was condemned to be flayed, and his skin nailed to the church-door, as a terror to evildoers.
+The action of the weather and other causes had long ago removed all traces of the stretched and dried skin, except that from under the edges of the broad-headed nails, with which the door was studded, fragments still peeped out.
+It was one of these atoms, obtained by drawing one of the old nails, that was subjected to microscopical scrutiny; and it was interesting to find that the wonder-showing tube could confirm the tradition with the utmost certainty; not only in the general fact, that it was really the skin of man, but in the special one of the race to which that man belonged, viz. one with fair complexion and light hair, such as the Danes are well known to possess.